VirusByus/mythostrike-backend/README.md

-The Backend development of the Project Mythoystrike.
-It contains the logic for the characters skills.
+The Backend development of the Project Mythoystrike is created using the programming language java as well as java spring boot.
+Login data is
 The Interfaces used to communicate with the Frontend is done through Websocket and REST.